athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Age of Ashes/Belmazog.md

     desc: "_[[Spells/Planar Servitor|Planar Ally]]_"

   - name: "Breath Weapon"
-    desc: "`pf2:2` (acid,arcane) Belmazog spews a gout of acid that deals 10d6 acid damage in a 30-foot cone (DC 28 Reflex check save).\n\nBelmazog can't use Breath Weapon again for 1d4 rounds."
+    desc: "`pf2:2` (acid,arcane) Belmazog spews a gout of acid that deals 10d6 acid damage in a @Template[cone|distance:30] (DC 28 Reflex check save).\n\nBelmazog can't use Breath Weapon again for 1d4 rounds."

   - name: "Drowning Drone"
     desc: "`pf2:r` (auditory,mental,sonic) **Trigger** Belmazog or one of her allies within 60 feet attempts a saving throw against an auditory or sonic effect.\n* * *\n\n**Effect** Belmazog releases a croak that drowns out other sound.
 She rolls a Performance check.
 She and boggard allies in the area can use the higher result of her Performance check or their saves to resolve the effects against the auditory or sonic effect."